front-end-intermediate/2-react-Intro/readme.md

 `<p>{JSON.stringify(pirates)}</p>`

-Fetching the pirate on initialization.
+Fetching the pirates on initialization.

 Add additional imports from Firestore: